coopdigital/coop-frontend/README.md

 [Lefthook](https://github.com/Arkweid/lefthook)is used to manage git hooks in the repo.
 [Intro article to lefthook](https://evilmartians.com/chronicles/lefthook-knock-your-teams-code-back-into-shape?utm_source=lefthook).

 Currently, only one pre-commit hook is setup.
-This runs stylelint against currently staged files.
+This runs stylelint against currently staged `.css` and `.pcss` files.